 It wasn’t too long ago that some people had not even heard of chiropractic.
-But because of the personal experience many have had with chiropractic care, there aren’t many people who don’t know about chiropractic today.
-Besides, information about chiropractic and its many benefits are abundantly available on the internet and through public information sources.
+But because of the personal experience many have had with chiropractic care, there aren’t many people today who don’t know about chiropractic.
+Information about chiropractic and its many benefits is abundantly available now on the internet and through public information sources.

 Chiropractic is a branch of physical medicine.
 It addresses and treats disorders of the skeletal, muscle, and nerve systems of the body.
 Throughout our lives we will have misfunctions of these systems because of accidents and injuries, work and other stresses, neglect of our functional and nutritional needs, the aging process, and simply through poor lifestyle management including posture and not taking care of problems when they start.